midstlab/Tayhan_2026/MetaD/README.md

 ---

-This directory provides the MetaD-based free-energy perspective of CaM dynamics and enables direct comparison between **MetaD**, **cMD**, and **experimental structures** in the same reduced collective-variable space.
+This directory provides the MetaD-based free-energy perspective of CaM dynamics and enables direct comparison between **MetaD** and **experimental structures** in the same reduced collective-variable space.